bxdoan/bxdoan/README.md

 <div align="center">

-> It is never too late to be what you might have been.
+> There are no traffic jams along the extra mile.

-> — George Eliot —
+> — Roger Staubach —

 </div>